Myles Truitt: Star of Sci-fi 'Kin' is Poised for Stardom | | BlackPressUSA

 By Nsenga K. Burton Ph.D., NNPA Newswire Contributor

 Myles Truitt is poised for stardom with the release of his latest project, Kin, opening in theaters Labor Day weekend.
 Even if you don’t know his name yet, you will soon.
-The Atlanta, GA teen has starred in a number of high-profile television shows including Queen Sugar, Greenleaf, Black Lightningand his critically-acclaimed performance in the episode of FX’s monster hit Atlantawhere he played Devin, a bullied teenager who commits suicide.
-Truitt also starred in the record-breaking BETbiopic ‘The New Edition Story,’ as a young Ronnie DeVoe.
+The Atlanta, GA teen has starred in a number of high-profile television shows including Queen Sugar, Greenleaf, Black Lightning and his critically-acclaimed performance in the episode of FX’s monster hit Atlanta where he played Devin, a bullied teenager who commits suicide.
+Truitt also starred in the record-breaking BET biopic ‘The New Edition Story,’ as a young Ronnie DeVoe.
 The biopic drew record ratings for BET, giving us a glimpse of Truitt’s acting chops.

 He admits he kind of fell into acting when all of the basketball slots at the summer camp were sold out.
 He was given a choice by his parents of staying home with his grandmother or going to theater camp.
 He chose theater camp and the rest is history.
 “I learned how to talk to people, how to not be scared and how to carry myself on stage.
 That eventually helped me when I got in front of the camera,” says the 16-year-old.
 Once Truitt was bitten by the acting bug, he further developed his craft at the acting company Atlanta Youth Ensemble, where he studied his craft and began auditioning for roles, landing parts on celebrated shows.